 Witchcraft has also become a kind of “carrier bag” of practices with which I shift consciousness and make my life meaningful, including spells and rituals, astrology, tarot, communing with different plants and stones, breathing techniques, teachings from core shamanism, teachings from the yoga tradition, and teachings from cultural practices of intentional living like Feng Shui.
 All of these practices fold into the ways that I make magic, cultivating connection, meaning, and well-being in my life; the witch-crafting is connecting and composing these different practices and traditions, and being composed and transformed by them.

 Over time, I have also realized how deeply akin witchcraft is to my work as an artist, choreographer, and performer.
 These are all practices of creating meaningful experiences for ourselves and others, and while they might function in different ways and in different contexts, I approach my witchcraft as a creative, aesthetic experience with which to generate meaning—not unlike artmaking.
+My witchcraft is insistently embodied.
+I understand the body as our most sacred site—the altar, the oracle, the convergence of ancestral lines with the elements, the meeting place between earth and sky.
+I know that dances can be some of the most powerfully transformative spells, and that in order to be healing, witchcraft must involve reverence for the body.

 I also very much recognize being a witch as a feminist identity.
 The figure of the witch in the past and in our present day stands as an antagonist to patriarchy and to patriarchal systems of control, oppression, domination, and exploitation that are rooted in misogyny and alienation from the feminine.
 While there is no essential ontological connection between women and the earth, both women and the earth have been depreciated and oppressed throughout centuries of patriarchy.
 This depreciation and oppression also aligns with the oppression of queer people, trans and gender-nonconforming people, people of color, Indigenous people, and all those who have been marginalized by what bell hooks describes as the imperialist colonialist white supremacist capitalist hetero-patriarchy.
 The figure of the witch stands at the meeting place of these oppressions historically.
 Witches of old were healers, midwives, herbalists, and wise women, in tune with the wisdom of the earth.
 When we claim identity as a witch, we align with centuries of ancestors—many of them women—who have lived and died in resistance to oppression and repression.
 I bring that feminist consciousness into my work as a witch.